MuSAELab/Modulation_spectrum_course_exercises/Instructions.md

 ## About exercises
 To help participants better understand the use of modulation spectrogram, we designed two exercises.
 For simplicity and reproducibility, we include customized functions in the ```msr_func.py``` and ```msr_ml.py```.
 We will be using these customized functions for our exercises.
 For future usage, you can also modify these functions for your own tasks.
 ### Exercise 1: visualizing modulation spectrogram
 In the first exercise, we are going to compute modulation spectrogram from a single speech recording, visualize it and compare with a conventional mel-spectrogram.
 Two toy recordings are included in the ```data/speech``` folder.
-One of them is collected from an individual with COVID-19, the other is from an individual without COVID-19.
-The speech samples included are from an open-source COVID-19 sound database **Coswara**.

 #### Step 1: compute modulation spectrogram from each one of these recordings
 To get started, we firstly load the audio file.
 The modulation spectrogram can then be computed using our customized function.